Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core web app calling Microsoft Graph.
+This sample demonstrates a React single-page application with an ASP.NET Core backend authenticating users and calling the Microsoft Graph API using the backend for frontend proxy pattern.

 > :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)